-As disclosed in note 16, there are properties located in the PRC of which the Group is in the process of obtaining the ownership certificate.
+As disclosed in notes 16 and 17, there are properties and land use rights located in the PRC of which the Group is in the process of obtaining the ownership certificate.
 Despite the fact that the Group has not obtained the relevant legal title, the directors of Company determine to recognise these lands and buildings on the ground that there is no legal barrier or otherwise for the Group to obtain such title ownership certificates and the Group is in substance controlling these lands and buildings.
 In the opinion of the directors of Company, the absence of formal title to these lands and buildings does not impair the value of the relevant assets to the Group.